github/developer.github.com/content/v3/pulls/comments.md

 # Pull Request Comments API

 Pull Request Comments leverage [these](#custom-mime-types) custom mime types.
-You can read more about the use of mimes types in the API [here](/v3/mimes/).
+You can read more about the use of mime types in the API [here](/v3/mimes/).

 ## List comments on a pull request